mpi-sws-rse/ltltalk-frontend/voxelurn/README.md

 #### Installation

 To install, simply run `yarn install`.
 This will install all the needed node dependencies.
+(Install yarn as described [here](https://yarnpkg.com/lang/en/docs/install/)

 #### Development